Daksh-Pat/Daksh-Pat/README.md

-I exclusively code in python and dump some of my projects I wrote proper commenting for here.
+I exclusively code in python and post a few projects here.

 <!---
 Daksh-Pat/Daksh-Pat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.